Currently Available Units

 Sometimes you just need to be one with nature and wriggle grass in between your toes.
 We don't blame you.
 So when you want to take a break from the concrete jungle, Bucktown is full of green spaces where you can catch some rays, shoot some hoops, go for a swim, and even spend quality time with the special four-legged friend in your life.

 After putting Fido on a leash we like to make tracks to the dog-friendly zones at Churchill Field Playlot Park (1825 N. Damen Ave) or Walsh Playground Park (1722 N. Ashland Ave).
-Walsh Park has amenities for your two-legged pals boasting playground equipment, an athletic field, basketball hoops and a sandbox for budding architects while Churchill Field also sports a baseball diamond, great for pick-up games.
+Walsh Park has amenities for your two-legged pals boasting playground equipment and a sandbox for budding architects while Churchill Field also sports a baseball diamond, great for pick-up games.

 Keeping with the unique spirit of the neighborhood and its residents, Bucktown features some of the most distinctive shops in the city.

 Stop in to Uprise (1820 N Milwaukee Ave, 773-342-7763) to check out a unique sporting goods store with walls of colorful skate decks and all the goodies that you need to look superb when riding.
 From shirts to shoes and hats, this is your one-stop-shop for skating gear.

 Ladies have a few great boutiques to choose from.
 Robin Richman (2108 N Damen Ave, 773-278-6150) offers the latest work by many emerging designers from across the globe.
 We hear the store is absolutely beautiful, which always serves well for inspiration.

 Ms Catwalk (2042 N Damen Ave, 773-235-2750) also has a great selection of stylish and trendy clothing.
 You can check out their selection on fashions and accessories online before you head to the store.
 Make sure to dig deep in those sale bins because you're sure to find a great deal.